manuel-serrano/hiphop/doc/api.md

 ### <hiphop.present> ###
 [:@glyphicon glyphicon-tag tag]

-The present node test the presence of a signal.
-It takes a `signal\_name` attribute (that could be the name of any kind of signal), and one or two children, which are the then branch, and the optional else branch.

-It is possible to test the presence of the signal on the previous reaction, with `test\_pre` attribute, without value.
+Tests the presence of a signal, and immediately terminates.

 ### <hiphop.if> ###
 [:@glyphicon glyphicon-tag tag]

-Evaluate a standard expression which must return a boolean value.
-This node takes one or two children, which are respectively the then and else branches.
+Immediately evaluate the given expression, and gives control to the _then_ or _else_ branch, according to the result of the expression.

 The following example will emit `O1` if the signal `I1` is present, and `O2` if the value of the signal `O2` is superior or equals to 2.